glitchnsec/WinDbg-ExtensionsAndScripts/Extensions/Sockets/BuildNotes.md

    ```
 4. Add the template code for DbgEng Extension Exports

-   See commit with message: Starter code for SocketProvider.cpp SocketPro
+   See commit with message: Starter code for SocketsExtension.cpp SocketsExtension.def and SocketsExtension.h and BuildNotes.md
-vider.def and DbgExt and BuildNotes